A late 1940's fixie

-Made from lightweight Reynolds tubing and built up entirely from British components, it's a wonderful example of the kind of thing that craftsmen and women used to create in the UK.
+Made from lightweight Reynolds tubing and built up with British-made components, it's a wonderful example of the kind of thing that craftsmen and women used to create in the UK.

 - 23" Reynolds frame

 - Dunlop Special Lightweight rims (27")

 - Michelin 27 x 1¼" World Tour gum wall tyres (which roll really nicely)

 - Chater Lea headset (apparently these are worth about £50 on their own)

 - 48 tooth Williams chainset

 - 19 tooth rear sprocket and freewheel (it's a flip-flop hub)

 The paint job isn't as shiny as it once was.
 It has developed a lovely patina though.

 The forks give a very comfortable ride – you can actually see them give a little when you put some weight on the handlebars.
 I really like the delicate curve; not like the overbuilt health and safety conscious tubing that we have to contend with nowadays.